Updated: Jun 5

 As human beings, we're all wired for success.

-However, believing - ay, that's the rub.
-Having a point of reference helps to keep the momentum going.
+However, having a point of reference helps keep the momentum going.

 “Successful men and women keep moving.
 They make mistakes, but they don’t quit.” - Conrad Hilton.